indeedeng/proctor/docs/specification.md

   ...
 }</code></pre>

-To specify a map tye use
+To specify a map type use
 <pre><code>
 "payload": {
   "map": {